ginyih/malaysia_stock_prices/README.md

    - If you have Python 3.3 or later, `venv` is already included.
 If you're using an earlier version, proceed below:
       - Open command prompt and type `pip install virtualenv` to install venv.

+4. Enable Google APIs (Google Drive and Google Sheet), create a Service Account, and acquire credentials JSON file.
+Please refer to the bottom section on how to.
+   - Rename the credentials JSON file you downloaded from Google to `credentials.json`.

+5. Share Your Google Sheet with the Service Account you created:
+   - Open your Google Sheet.
+   - Click the **Share** button in the top-right corner.
+   - Enter the service account's email (from the `client_email` field of the `credentials.json` file) or just copy from your [Google Cloud Console](https://console.developers.google.com/).
+   - Set the permissions to **Editor** and Send.

 ## Setup
 1. Clone the repository by typing this in Command Prompt:
    ```